Navigating Utilities and Selecting Equipment

 Safety is the number one reason not to use residential gas hoses in a commercial setting.
 Residential gas hoses are designed for a one-time connection.
 They are not to be removed until the connected home appliance is no longer operational.
 Residential hoses are made from stainless steel dipped in PVC coating.
 They lack the strength, flexibility, and reliability to withstand a harsh foodservice environment.
 In a commercial environment, residential hoses become deformed and develop stress points.
 This is due to the constant removal of equipment for cleaning or maintenance.
 These hoses are not acceptable for safe gas connections in a commercial kitchen.

 Serviceability and mobility of equipment are key factors in planning a commercial cook-line.
 These two factors relate.
 The more mobile the equipment, the more serviceable it is.
-Adding casters to equipment and equipment stands increases efficiency of both these tasks.
+Adding casters to equipment and equipment stands increases the efficiency of both these tasks.

 Dormont Safety Systems